Apu Nahasapeemapetilon: Accusations of racial stereotyping

 In April 2018, The Simpsons reacted to the controversy surrounding Apu in the episode "No Good Read Goes Unpunished".
 Marge introduces Lisa to her favorite childhood book, but is shocked by its racist stereotypes and attempts to rewrite it to suit modern sensitivities.
 Lisa is bored by this revised version, and Marge asks what she should do; Lisa replies "It's hard to say.
 Something that started decades ago and was applauded and inoffensive is now politically incorrect.
 What can you do?"
 She then looks at a picture of Apu with "Don't have a cow, man" written on it, and the two characters say that the issue will be dealt with later, if at all.
 Kondabolu said that he was saddened by the show's dismissive take on the controversy.
 Mike Reiss, The Simpsons longtime writer and producer, acknowledged the problem, and pointed out that Apu had not had a line in the show for the last three years.

 During an appearance that same month on The Late Show with Stephen Colbert, Azaria said that he would be "perfectly willing to step aside" from the role of voicing Apu, saying that he was increasingly worried about the character causing harm by reinforcing stereotypes and that "the most important thing is to listen to Indian people and their experience with it ...
 I really want to see Indian, South Asian writers in the writers' room, genuinely informing whichever direction this character takes."
 Kondabolu had a positive reaction to Azaria's comments.

 In an interview with USA Today, creator Matt Groening dismissed the criticism of the Apu character, saying, "I think it's a time in our culture where people love to pretend they're offended".
 Dana Walden, the CEO of 20th Century Fox Television, said in an August 2018 interview in regard to the Apu controversy that the network trusts the showrunners "to handle it in the way that's best for the show".
 In October 2018, in the South Park episode "The Problem with a Poo", Mr. Hankey is expelled and sent to a land where "people don't care about bigotry and hate" – Springfield.
 The episode ended with a title card, #cancelthesimpsons, similar to the promo for South Park that called for the cancellation of itself.
-However, on the DVD commentary South Park creators Trey Parker and Matt Stone stated that the people on The Simpsons are their friends and that joke was not a jab at The Simpsons but at the documentary and that they found it amusing how many misinterpreted the joke as an attack on The Simpsons.
+That said, on the DVD commentary South Park creators Trey Parker and Matt Stone stated that the people on The Simpsons are their friends and that joke was not a jab at The Simpsons but at the documentary and that they found it amusing how many misinterpreted the joke as an attack on The Simpsons.
 Al Jean also tweeted about the episode "It's actually in favor of us saying people are too critical."